yegonkim/CS492FinalProject/SER/README.md

 #### Baseline

 - We have referred to this [repo](https://github.com/MeidanGR/SpeechEmotionRecognition_Realtime), based on MFCC + LSTM.
-- For this implementation, refer to **baseline.ipynb.**
+- For this implementation, refer to **baseline.ipynb.**, accuracy is about 80%.

 #### Ours

+- We have changed the design of the framework, incorporating [wav2vec](https://github.com/pytorch/fairseq/tree/main/examples/wav2vec) and NN for classifier.
+The code was slightly modified from the notebook file in [repo](https://github.com/m3hrdadfi/soxan)
+- We achieve > 98% accuracy.

+#### Future work
 - We have included more datasets to consider IN-THE-WILD conditions and multi-lingual corpuses.
-- We also have further changed the design of the framework, incorporating [wav2vec](https://github.com/pytorch/fairseq/tree/main/examples/wav2vec) for encoding.
 - Also, we solve the imbalance caused by data augmentation by adopting various loss functions.